Tips for Cleaning Your AC System

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Pull it out and angle it toward the light.
-If there’s no light visible, get a new one.
+Not sure when you last checked yours?
+Remove it and tilt it toward the light.
+If there’s no light visible, buy a new one.

 3. Clean the Inside